-The first step here is to hit Browse and select your PDF file.
-Below that, set the "Page Range" per your requirement.
-You can choose any range or any combination of page numbers from the source PDF file.
+The first step here is to browse and select your PDF file.
 Once that’s done, choose where you want the new pages to be added using the options in the "Place At" section.
 Click "OK" when you’re ready and the selected pages from the source file will be inserted at the specified place in the open master PDF.

 You can repeat this process with multiple source files to compile your master PDF.
 Finally, save the master PDF with a new name and exit the application.
 There’s also another way to create a multi-page PDF, and this is by combining several PDFs or several different file types and merge them into a single, multi-page PDF file.

 This method uses the "Combine PDF" and "Combine Files" functions in PDFelement.
-The first one can be found on the welcome page when you load the application; the second is on the "Home" tab.
+The first one can be found on the home page when you load the application; the second is on the "Tool" tab.
 The step-by-step process for both is shown below:

-To merge other file types and create a single, multi-page PDF, click the "Combine Files" option in the "Home" tab.
+To merge other file types and create a single, multi-page PDF, click the "Combine Files" option in the "Tool" tab.

 A "Combine Files" window will appear on your screen.
-You can click "Add" to import files of different formats, as shown in the screenshot below.
+You can click "Add file" to import files of different formats, as shown in the screenshot below.

 Apart from allowing you to make multi-page PDF files from different source files or different PDF files, PDFelement offers an extensive palette of PDF tools you can use to make your document management task more efficient.